OpenScienceMOOC/JONtennant-tribute/images/readme.md

-Please add images for a slideshow here
+Please add images for a slideshow here (you can use the upload file button)